Many people live in their most valuable asset. Here’s how your home’s value could help you retire on your terms.

 READY FOR A CHANGE

 The financial benefits of relocating: Selling your home may be the most direct way to unlock the equity you’ve built in your house.
 It can also free you up to seek a new location with lower taxes and living costs.
-Additionally, downsizing your house could carry upsides such as reduced maintenance costs and smaller utility bills, both of which could help your income go further.
+Downsizing your house could carry additional upsides, such as reduced maintenance costs and lower utility bills, both of which could help your income go further.

 “The equity you’ve built up could be one of your most valuable retirement assets.
 That’s why it’s essential to carefully think through the role it will play in your finances.”—Debra Greenberg, Director, Retirement and Personal Wealth Solutions, Bank of America